dankim444/pennos/doc/README.md

 ## Extra Credit Implemented
 - Compaction of directory files (extra credit 1)
-- Free memory leaks (only for pennfat)
+- Free memory leaks (run valgrind for pennfat)

 ## Compilation Instructions
 - `make` or `make all`: create executables of mains in src/